Sampuke/as-illegaljobs-esx-maybe/README.md

 # Helpfull Info:
 * A pack of 3 simple illegal jobs done quickly and easily.
 * If you need help, message me on discord
+* You also have the item icons for the inventory (this if you use one)

 # Requirements:
 * Required: